 Easy to make and full of Summer flavors, this Roasted Cherry Tomato Soup is a delicious soup to make in the Spring!
 You'll never go back to the canned soup after you make your own!

 When it comes to tomato soup, I have never been a fan of the canned stuff.
 But homemade tomato soup, yes please!
 Homemade tomato soup was one of the first things I ever made by myself.

 My mom was working and she said I could make whatever I wanted to dinner as long as we had the ingredients in the house.
-I pulled out my Disney Cookbook and made a homemade tomato soup with homemade croutons.
-It was a hit!
+I made cherry tomatoes soup and it was a hit!
 It was also mid August, so soup probably wasn't the best thing to make.
 We all enjoyed it and we are still talking about it all these years later!

 First, it's vegan!
 I am learning to make more vegan recipes as I would love to eat more plant based and make those recipes for my family.
 Are you interested in exploring more plant based foods as well?
 I'd love to know!

 If you prefer chicken broth, you can easily substitute the chicken broth for the vegetable broth.
 I made my own vegetable broth for this recipe, which is very easy.
 Take some vegetable scraps and put them in a pot.
 Cover that with water, and add some herbs and salt.
 Let that cook on low for as long as you want.
 It could sit all day on low heat, or you can crank the heat and have it done quicker.